 CRAFTED IN HIS IMAGE

-In Psalms 45:11 (NIV) we discover that God is enthralled with our beauty.
-He is captivated with who He has made us!
-Yes, even in the midst of our immaturity, brokenness, and failure God perceives in us more beauty than we can envision.
+Our beauty is far, far beyond our natural capacity for understanding.
+It is stunning beyond description!
+Our matchless God is so satisfied with who He has made us to the extent He declares in Psalms 45:11 (NIV) that He is enthralled with our beauty: He is captivated with who He has made us!
+Yes, even in the midst of our immaturity, brokenness, and failure, God perceives in us more beauty than we can envision.
 God sees each of us as beautiful because of what He accomplished in our salvation and transformation.
 We are His glorious, beautiful masterpiece.
-Not only are we beautiful in the here and now, but we are destined for an eternal beauty yet to be unveiled.
+Not only are we beautiful now, but we are destined for an eternal beauty yet to be unveiled.
 Can you even begin to perceive what the Bride of Christ will look like in eternity?